 Do you think that the Government should have a policy unit as well as a public health unit that both work collaboratively to modify, shape shift, and persuade the way you behave?

-Should the Government really be studying how to effectively drive propaganda to ensure that the behavior of their populations complies with whatever the World Health Organization deems necessary with “nudges” and instructions?
+Should the Government really be studying how to effectively drive propaganda to ensure that the behaviour of their populations complies with whatever the World Health Organization deems necessary with “nudges” and instructions?

 This is being rolled out from sporting events, to pandemics, to climate change.